williamyang98/DAB-Radio/README.md

 ### Features
 - Improve the basic radio GUI
-    - Make a user friendly interface that is less technically involved
+    - Make a user friendly interface that is streamlined
     - Replace imgui with a less GPU/CPU hungry GUI framework
 - ~~Integrate the rtl_sdr.exe code from the librtlsdr library~~
     - ~~Add in ensemble scanning across possible block frequencies~~
     - ~~Add support for basic radio to handle multiple ensembles~~